marc-jones/phd_thesis/content/03_winter/02_global.md

 The occurrence of compensatory expression between homologues could represent a form of varietal differentiation.
 The extent of compensatory expression was assessed among Arabidopsis genes that have the same number of copies expressed in both *B.\ napus* varieties (75.0% for the apex, 73.5% for the leaf; diagonal grey lines in Figure \ref{figure:3xx:tapvswesall}).
 For the vast majority of cases (98% in the apex, 97% in the leaf) the same complement of gene copies were expressed in both varieties (Figure \ref{figure:3xx:varspecificall}).
-The maximal number of copies showing compensatory variety specific expression is two, which represents instances where six copies of the gene are expressed across both varieties, four in each.
+The maximal number of copies showing compensatory variety-specific expression is two, which represents instances where six copies of the gene are expressed across both varieties, four in each.
 However, the instances of this are low.

 \begin{figure}[htbp]